Requirements, Costs, and Timelines for Employer-Sponsored Visas in Australia

 For employers

-- Support the worker to lodge the visa application once the nomination is approved.
+• Support the worker in submitting the visa application once the nomination is approved.

 For applicants

-- Confirm your occupation is eligible and check whether a skills assessment is needed.
+• Confirm your occupation is eligible and determine whether a skills assessment is needed.

-- Lodge the visa application online once nomination is approved or as directed.
-Pay the visa fee and include dependants where needed.
+• Lodge the visa application online once nomination is approved or as directed.
+Pay the visa fee and include dependents where needed.

-- Track the application using ImmiAccount and respond quickly to requests for further documents.
+• Please track the application using ImmiAccount and respond promptly to any requests for additional documents.
 Faster responses help keep the timeline short.

 Costs vary by visa, applicant nationality, dependent family members, and employer size.
 Below are common charges to budget for.
-Always check Home Affairs for exact current amounts before you commit.
+Please check Home Affairs for the most accurate current amounts before you commit.

-Paid by employers when nominating.
+• Paid by employers when nominating.
 The levy is higher for large employers.
-It can be a significant additional cost and is aimed at funding trainee and apprenticeship programs.
+It can be a significant additional cost that is aimed at funding trainee and apprenticeship programs.

-Skills assessments, police checks, health checks, migration agent fees if used, and translation costs.
+• Other costs include skills assessments, police checks, health checks, migration agent fees (if applicable), and translation costs.
 These add to the applicant’s outlay.

 Realistic timelines and tips to avoid delays

-- Use the processing time guide on the Home Affairs site to check medians.
-These are updated monthly and give a realistic window for decision-ready applications.
+• Use the processing time guide on the Home Affairs site to determine medians.
+These are updated monthly and provide a realistic window for decision-ready applications.
 Processing time can vary widely if further checks are needed.

 Common pitfalls and how to avoid them

-Temporary streams and labour agreement streams have different rules.
-Confirm the stream before lodging.
+• Temporary streams and labour agreement streams have different rules.
+Please ensure the stream is confirmed before lodging.

 Should you use a migration agent?